 When grown outdoors, apply a time-release fertilizer in a circle around about where you expect the yucca tree roots to be.

 It is important to tidy plants regularly.

 When propagating it is important to use mature tissue (in order to prevent yucca root rot), and to perform the propagation in the spring.

 Cut off the leafy top after marking the trunk, remove all of the upper leaves, and then plant the trunk in potting soil with the end that formerly had the leaves pointing up.

 Now relocate the pot to a shady area.
 The trunk is expected to have rooted itself within two to three weeks of planting, and will start to produce new leaves.

 After a wet warm winter, rust fungus can occur.
 This can be prevented by protecting the plants against heavy winter moisture with the use of a sheet of glass.

 Slugs and snails can wreck havoc to Yucca seedlings.
 Use common insecticide to get rid of these pests.

 Red-orange spores or lesions of the leaves are indications of a fungal disease.
-The infected leaves must be removed immediately in order to prevent spreading.
+The infected leaves must be removed immediately in order to prevent further spreading.

-Speckling on the leaves as well as gray webs are signs of spotted mites.
+Speckling on the leaves, as well as gray webs, are signs of spotted mites.
 In order to control this infestation, use insecticidal soaps and prune dead leaves off the plant.